stardog-union/stardog-groovy/README.md

 Go to [http://stardog.com](http://stardog.com), download and install the database.
 If you want to use Stardog Spring, pick up the latest jar and drop in the stardog/lib folder

+Stardog-groovy does have a dependency on stardog-spring.
+For 1.x, this requires a build of stardog-spring and placing the stardog-spring.jar file in stardog-1.x/lib.
+For future releases of Stardog, ie 2.x, Stardog dependencies will be available in Maven and this step will be eliminated.

 Once you have the local project, change the build.gradle file

     def stardogLocation = "/home/wherever/tools/stardog/stardog-1.1/lib"